C Container Collection (CCC)

 A callback function for modifying an element in the container.

-A reference to the container type and any aux data provided on initialization is available.
+A reference to the container type and any context data provided on initialization is available.
 The container pointer points to the base of the user type and is not NULL.
-Aux may be NULL if no aux is provided on initialization.
+Context may be NULL if no context is provided on initialization.
 An update function is used when a container Interface exposes functions to modify the key or value used to determine sorted order of elements in the container.

 Enumeration Type Documentation